freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-173-using-up-to-one-million-tiles-how-many-different-hollow-square-laminae-can-be-formed/index.md

 ---
-title: Problem 173: Using up to one million tiles how many different "hollow" square laminae can be formed?
+title: Using up to one million tiles how many different "hollow" square laminae can be formed?
 ---
 ## Problem 173: Using up to one million tiles how many different "hollow" square laminae can be formed?